 The bill clarifies that a home improvement or home elevation contractor cannot practice in New Jersey without a license.
 Penalties for the failure to complete a home improvement or home elevation in accordance with a contract are deemed an unlawful practice under the consumer fraud statute.
-A contractor who commits an unlawful practice may be fined up to \$10,000 for a first offense and up to \$20,000 for a subsequent offense.
+A contractor who commits an unlawful practice under the consumer fraud act may be liable up to \$15,000 for a first offense and up to \$25,000 for a subsequent offense.
+Additionally, violators of the insurance and bond requirements will be liable for a minimum of \$10,000 and not more than \$25,000.